microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 };

 // @public
-export type HorizontalScrollView = typeof HorizontalScrollView[keyof typeof HorizontalScrollView];
+export type HorizontalScrollView = ValuesOf<typeof HorizontalScrollView>;

 // Warning: (ae-internal-missing-underscore) The name "interactiveCalendarGridTemplate" should be prefixed with an underscore because the declaration is marked as @internal
 //